Cysts can affect any part of the body.

 In anatomy, a cyst can also refer to any normal bag or sac in the body, such as the bladder.
-In this article, cyst refers to an abnormal sac or pocket in the body that contains either liquid, gaseous or semi-solid substances.
+In this article, cyst refers to an abnormal sac or pocket in the body that contains liquid, gaseous, or semisolid substances.

 A cyst is not a normal part of the tissue where it is located.
-It has a distinct membrane and division on nearby tissue - the outer or capsular portion of a cyst is called the cyst wall.
-If the sac is filled with pus it is not a cyst, it is an abscess.
+It has a distinct membrane and is separated from nearby tissue - the outer (capsular) portion of a cyst is called the cyst wall.
+If the sac is filled with pus it is not a cyst; it is an abscess.

 Here are some key points about cysts.
 More detail and supporting information is in the main article.

-- Cysts are noncancerous and have a sac-like structure that can be filled with fluid, pus, or other gaseous material.
+- Cysts are usually noncancerous and have a sac-like structure that can contain fluid, pus, or gas.